HISTORICAL SOUNDS | LONDON STREETS 1909

 ‘Oh the cracking of whips, the shouts and oaths of the carters’

 Thousands of human beings were pouring over [London] bridge.
 But what chiefly struck my attention was a double row of carts and wagons, the generality drawn by horses as large as elephants, each row striving in a different direction, and not infrequently brought to a standstill.
-Oh the cracking of whips, the shouts and oaths of the carters, and the greating of wheels upon the enormous stones that formed the pavement!
+Oh the cracking of whips, the shouts and oaths of the carters, and the grating of wheels upon the enormous stones that formed the pavement!